-15. Then went the Pharisees, and took counsel how they might entangle him in his talk.
+15. Then went the Pharisees, and took counsel how they might entangle him in his talk..

 Then went the Pharisees: they must have perceived that the parable of the wedding, feast, like that of the wicked husbandmen, was spoken against them.
 Our Lord's words, however, did not move them to repentance; but only increased their malice and hatred against him.
 Their hearts were hardened, and their consciences soared; so they took counsel how they might entangle him in his talk.
 They would not acknowledge that Christ was the wisdom of God and the power of God; had they done so, they would not have attempted their impossible task.
-They, saw that, to ensnare Jesus in his talk, was a difficult undertaking; and therefore they "took counsel" how they might have succeeded; for men who wish to entrap us in our talk need not consult much about how to do it.
+They, saw that, to ensnare Jesus in his talk, was a difficult undertaking; and therefore they "took counsel" how they might accomplish it.
+If he had been as faulty as we are, they might have succeeded; for men who wish to entrap us in our talk need not consult much about how to do it.